xapian/xapian-gsoc-proposal/proposal.rst

 **Describe any existing work and concepts on which your project is based.**

-The project is divided into 4 subprojects -
+The project is divided into 5 subprojects -

-1)
+1) One of the most important subtask is to come up with a plan for implementing each library.
+This can be done by loading the library in the subprocess by using ``dlopen()`` system call.
 2) Many modern file formats are based around the zip file format with XML contents.
 So using a zip file reading library instead of the unzip program would is the first target.
 Currently, Omega uses zlib to read gzip compressed Abiword files.
 To cover these formats - using libarchive is probably a sensible option.
 Implementing this library is the first subproject.
 3) Currently the extraction of text from a PDF file is done by running external commands pdfinfo and pdftotext on it and reading their output whereas those two commands use libpoppler to do their work.
 Hence, using libpoppler and saving running two commands per PDF file would be desirable instead of creating two child processes, and two times any set up and tear down libpoppler doe.
 Implementing this library is the second subproject.
 4) DjVu is a web-centric format which can display documents and images.
 DjVuLibre can be used as an extractor for these type of files.
 Implementing this library is the third subproject.
 5) There are number of other file formats which require external filter programs and can be replaced by available libraries.
 Although if we could not cover all the libraries available, we could give priority to the file formats which are used more than others such that the overall indexing speed can be reduced by a noticeable amount.
 This is the fourth subproject.

 The approach for making the libraries work on replacement of external filter programs with shared libraries having same functionalities and hence reducing the time required for indexing is to dynamically load at the runtime.
 Also, to avoid library bugs from crashing omindex, they can be implemented in a subprocess isolated from the parent process.
-The output of the child subprocess created using fork() syscall could be piped to the parent process.
+The output of the child subprocess created using ``fork()`` syscall could be piped to the parent process.
 Another issue is if the library ends up in a memory or CPU eating infinite loop.
 This can be avoided by using sandboxing to put resource constraints on the process so that the loop will eventually terminate.

 **Do you have any preliminary findings or results which suggest that your approach is possible and likely to succeed?**